Teatro Colon

 For the record, I turned up in smart shoes, trousers, a shirt and tie, taking note of the dress code I saw in the ticket office earlier that day.
 I was easily the most over dressed person in the ‘Paraiso’ area – but in the more expensive areas I did see some well dressed ladies and gentleman.
 I think in reality you could go along dressed as you please – I saw quite a few people in jeans and t shirts.

-There was actually a Colon theatre before the current one, as noted recently by Jeff Barry in his blog (he will soon be posting more on the Colon, probably far more coherently than I am doing right now).
-It had opened in 1857 on the edge of Plaza de Mayo, and served the porteno aristocracy well for a good many years until the current Colon was opened.
-These days the old building houses the Banco de la Nacion – the national bank of Argentina, an imposing structure that looks down upon the tourists that buzz round the Pink House.
+There was actually a Colón theatre before the current one, which had opened in 1857 on the edge of Plaza de Mayo, and served Argentine aristocracy well for a good many years until the current Colón was opened in 1908.
+These days in the old Colón location you’ll find the the Banco de la Nación – the national bank of Argentina, an imposing structure that looks down upon the tourists that buzz round the Pink House.

 Perfect Acoustics

-Anyway, the Teatro Colon is still there to look at from the outside, and that’s not such a bad view in itelf…
+Or if you are really tight for time, the Teatro Colón is still there on Avenida 9 de Julio (although that is the back, go around onto Plaza Lavalle for the front view) to be appreciated from the outside, and that’s not such a bad view in itelf…

 Really ,in opinion of the best critics relative to erudit and classical music , the Colon T. is the most important lyric theatre of the world and one of three best symphonic theatres of the world.